mfaytak/afriphon/btd-1.md

 We'll start by viewing Babanki <button onclick="document.getElementById('bush').play()"> [tə̀tāŋ tə́ tə́ꜜtóʔ]</button> "hills of bushes"

 * Select the Sound and click "View and Edit" in the right menu

-* Note controls (zoom in, zoom out, scroll)
+Viewer window has button and keyboard controls

 * Select by clicking, SHIFT-clicking, or clicking and dragging in sound
-* Press TAB to play, or click bar below window
+* Press TAB to play selected sound, or click bar below window
+* Control buttons (zoom in, zoom out, scroll) are at lower left
+* Keyboard shortcuts: CTRL+ (PC) or Command+ (Mac)...
+	* A: zoom out to all
+	* N: zoom to selection
+	* I: zoom in
+	* O: zoom out

+<img src="./assets/media/praat-bbk-open.png" width="700">

-We lack useful landmarks at this point
+We may wish to know where the words and segments are, but we lack useful landmarks at this point

 * Each "blob" is a syllable
-* We may wish to know where the words and segments are
 * No indication of tones (yet)

-<img src="./assets/media/praat-bbk-open.png" width="700">

 ## Making a TextGrid